 The next time you see your child attempt something that might be challenging or request your assistance in something that they can likely do themselves, consider your words before speaking.
 Think about their motivations?
 Do they need your help because they want your company or attention, or are they thinking they are incapable of the task at hand?
 What is the likeliness of them hurting themselves if they attempt their risky actions?

 Again, remember that challenge and risk is all relative.
 Getting dressed, making pasta, climbing a tree, and speaking to the store clerk can be scary or difficult and an obstacle your little one can grow from conquering.

 I’ll leave you with a 5 phrases we use often in our house:

 P.S.
 If you’ve enjoyed the practical tips in this article and you’d love to know more about helping your children thrive and grow, you can join the Take Them Outside Club.
 You’ll receive tips, advice, and goodies delivered right to your inbox.
 Getting families into nature is such an important aspect to raising healthy, well-balanced children….
 And we’re all about that!
-You can also join us on Facebook at the Little Nature Lover’s Page.
+You can also join us on our Facebook page.

 Check out the other articles in the ‘Being Nurtured by Nature’ series:

 - The Best Stimulation for baby | Cheap and Easy Stimulation Ideas

 - Growing outdoor kids with Take Them Outside

 - The Picky Eater | Quick and Dirty Solutions

 - Your Kids Need Outdoor Active Play, Not Indoor Play Gyms